cavaunpeu/statistics-all-along/presentation.md

-# Discriminative vs. Generative Models
+# you've been doing statistics all along
 ---

 # ML is: